Spider-Boy: Other versions

-An alternate future timeline variant of Spider-Boy appears during the Venom War event.
+An alternate future timeline version of Spider-Boy appears in Venom War.

 Reception

 Critical response

 Casey Donahue of Screen Rant named Bailey Briggs one of the best new heroes of 2023.
 D. R. Bickham of Comic Book Resources called Bailey Briggs one of the most interesting incarnations of Spider-Man, writing, "While his youth, quirkiness, and awkward similarities to his mentor make him immediately endearing to fans, another contributing factor to Spider-Boy's newfound popularity and staying power lies in his unique rogues gallery."
 George Marston of Newsarama referred to Bailey Briggs as one of Marvel's newest breakout characters.

 Impact

 In 2023, the introduction of Bailey Briggs as Spider-Boy in Spider-Man vol. 4 #7 was credited as one of the main reasons the comic book sold out.
 Matt Devoe of ComicBook.com ranked the comic book 1st in their "Top 10 Comic Books Rising in Value in the Last Week Include Midnight Sons and Tons of Spider-Verse" list.
 His appearance in Edge of Spider-Verse #3 was also credited as one of the key reasons the comic book sold out.